 If you’re not conducting a website funnel analysis, you’re throwing money away.
 People are leaving your website without converting, and if you don’t know where or why, you can’t do anything to fix it.

-A website funnel analysis will help you understand where users drop out of the conversion process, but you’ll need an analytics tool to conduct one.
+A website funnel analysis will help you understand where users drop out of the conversion process, but you’ll need a web analytics tool to conduct one.
 While Google Analytics is the most common tool for web analytics, Amplitude can give you deeper insight into your data.

 Just because Amplitude is designed for product analytics doesn’t mean you can’t use it for your website.
 In fact, we think taking a product intelligence approach to website funnels can supercharge your conversion analysis.
 Below, we compare Amplitude head-to-head with Google Analytics so you can see how they stack up.